dkam/datacenter_detector/README.md

 # DatacenterDetector
+This Ruby Gem is a slim wrapper around the [Datacenter IP Address API](https://incolumitas.com/pages/Datacenter-IP-API/)

 Use the Gem to determine if an IP Address belongs to a  datacenter network range.
 Response will usually include the CIDR of the queried network the IP belongs to.

-This Gem wouldn't be possble without the work done here : https://incolumitas.com/pages/Datacenter-IP-API/

 Responses are cached, including the supplied netblock, in SQLite.
 Subsequent lookups which are within the same netblock will be cached.